 - What is the neighborhood like?
 When you are considering renting a specific property, ask your landlord about your potential neighbors.
 You should research your potential neighborhood and find out:

 - How do neighbors like the area?

 - Are there any businesses very close to the building where there is noise at night?

 - Is it a busy area with significant traffic due to the surroundings?

-- Does your local police department have online or in-person information about crime statistics in the area?
+- Does the local police department have online or in-person information about crime statistics in the area?

 - What is the application process and screening criteria?
 Ask the landlord to explain the application and screening processes and application fees.
 A thorough screening process shows the landlord is careful about finding good renters.
 If a credit check is needed, read more about preparing for an apartment credit check.

 - What are the payment methods that are accepted for rent?
 Landlords can choose which forms of payment they will accept.
 However, some landlords make it easier for tenants and allow tenants to pay rent online.
 The option of online payment allows for automation, security and convenience for both tenant and landlord.

 - And lastly, does it fit your budget?
 Be realistic about expenses.
 Confirm the property fits your budget so you are able to pay bills on time, build savings and still have money for entertainment, travel and even your first home.
 Ask about potential hidden fees.
 Is there a pool or gym in the building and are there any costs for those services that are not mentioned up front?